Mike Schmidt: Minor Leagues

-On June 11, 1971, Schmidt was signed by Phillies scout Tony Lucadello, who had followed him since he played Little League Baseball.
+On June 11, 1971, Schmidt was signed by Phillies scout Tony Lucadello, who had followed him since high school.
 Six days later, Schmidt made his professional debut in an exhibition game between the Phillies and their Double-A affiliate the Reading Phillies in Reading, Pennsylvania.
-Schmidt played the whole game at shortstop for the big-league Phillies, hitting a game-winning home run against his future Reading teammates.
+Schmidt played the whole game at shortstop for the Phillies, hitting a game-winning home run against his future Reading teammates.
 Schmidt stayed in Reading, spending the rest of the 1971 season at the Double-A level.
 In 1972, he was promoted to the Triple-A Eugene Emeralds of the Pacific Coast League.
-Along with shortstop and third base, Schmidt also played second base during his time in the minor leagues.
+Along with shortstop and third base, Schmidt also played at second base during his time in the minor leagues.

 Major Leagues

 1972–1979

 Schmidt spent two seasons in the Phillies' farm system, where he batted .263 with 34 home runs and 122 runs batted in.
 After playing most of the 1972 season for Triple-A Eugene, he was called up to the Phillies in September and made his major league debut against the New York Mets on September 12.
 Four days later, in Philadelphia on September 16, Schmidt ended Montreal Expos pitcher Balor Moore's streak of 25 scoreless innings pitched with his first career home run.

 Following the 1972 season, the Phillies dealt third baseman Don Money to the Milwaukee Brewers to open a spot for Schmidt in their infield.
 While he batted only .196 with 136 strikeouts during his first full season in 1973, Schmidt demonstrated his power potential by hitting 18 home runs.

-Schmidt had a breakout season in 1974, increasing his batting average to .282 and receiving the first of his twelve All-Star nods.
+Schmidt had a breakout season in 1974, increasing his batting average to .282 and playing in the first of his twelve Major League Baseball All-Star Games.
 On June 10, in the Astrodome in Houston, Texas, Schmidt hit a ball off Houston Astros' pitcher Claude Osteen that looked like a sure home run.
 The ball hit a public address speaker suspended 117 feet above and 329 feet away from home plate, falling into center field.
 By the ground rules, it remained in play and Schmidt was held to just a single, with the runners on first and second each advancing just one base.
 It is believed that had the ball not hit the speaker, it would have traveled beyond 500 feet.
 For the season, Schmidt finished sixth in National League Most Valuable Player balloting as he batted .282 with 116 RBIs and a league-leading 36 home runs to help the Phillies avoid a last-place finish in the National League East for the first time since 1970.
-His 404 assists in 1974 remains a record for third basemen.
+His 404 assists in 1974 remains a record for NL third basemen.